 The Trail of Lights Foundation is an independent nonprofit corporation dedicated to producing the Austin Trail of Lights as an authentically Austin community celebration.
 The organization raises the funds from donations by individuals and the business community to produce and ensure the long-term sustainability of Austin’s largest community celebration.
 It is curated in close conjunction with its long-time partners, Forefront Networks and 3Can Events, who provide turn-key production and programming, marketing and promotional services, along with management of public/private corporate partnerships.
 The Austin Trail of Lights has remained in the top three Austin events since the Trail of Lights Foundation adopted the event in 2012.

-Leah Davies, LMSW is the Associate Director of the Texas Office for Prevention of Developmental Disabilities.
+Leah Davies, LMSW serves on the staff of UT Austin, Center for Disability Studies.
 In this role, Ms. Davies works to build collaboration across the state, facilitate program development, provide education, and engage stakeholders.
 Davies has 10 years of experience working in the non-profit sector in Austin and is committed personally and professionally to social justice.
 Davies graduated from Texas A&M University with a Bachelor of Arts degree in Sociology and a Master’s Degree in Social Work from the University of Texas at Austin.
 In addition to her work with the Trail of Lights...more